 Add new text as follows:

 C402.1.4.3 Thermal Resistance of mechanical equipment penetrations.
-When Where the total area of through penetrations from through-the-wall of mechanical equipment or equipment listed specified in Table C403.3.2(4) exceeds is greater than 1 percent of the opaque above-grade wall area, the such area of the mechanical equipment penetrations area shall be calculated as a separate wall assembly with a default U-factor of 0.5.
+When Where the total area of through penetrations from through-the-wall of mechanical equipment or equipment listed specified in Table C403.3.2(4) exceeds is greater than 2 percent of the opaque above-grade wall area, the such area of the mechanical equipment penetrations area shall be calculated as a separate wall assembly with a published U-factor for that equipment or a default U-factor of 0.5.

-Exception: Where mechanical equipment has been tested in accordance with approved testing standards approved by the department, the mechanical equipment penetration area may shall be permitted to be calculated as a separate wall assembly with the U-factor as determined by such test.

-Or:

-Exception: Where mechanical equipment has a U-factor determined by testing in accordance with an approved standard it is permitted to use such U-factor for the area of the mechanical equipment penetration.